bl4de/research/hidden_directories_leaks/hidden_directories_and_files_leaks.md

 </project>

 ```

+Everything depends on project itself, used IDE plugins (like debugger, source version control or DB manager).
+In general, it is worth to take a look around and investigate every _component_ node.

 As you can see, this is very interesting source of information.
 I suggest you to download any JetBrains IDE (they offer 30 days trials of almost every product, even more - you can download IntelliJ Idea Community or PyCharm Community and use it for free), then create sample project, add some folders and files, try to manage Git or SVN, create sample database connection and play around with Database Manager - and then dig into _.idea/_ folder to see what you can find there.